stefaan-coussement/Tab/doc/topics/a-basic-promise.md

 Compared to the examples in [A Basic Callback][topic-a-basic-callback], in this example:

 * We dropped the `.catch()` calls to make the example shorter and easier to read.
 * We removed the `console.log("cuckoo")` and replaced it by a call to [this.fulfill()][ref-tab.prototype.fulfill].
-This **settles** the tab that is created and returned by the  encapsulating `counter.try()` method, making its value final and non-mutable.
+This *settles* the tab that is created and returned by the  encapsulating `counter.try()` method, making its value final and non-mutable.
-* [.eventually()][ref-tab.prototype.eventually] filters the notifications, only letting those events through that are emitted after the tap settled.
-From this point in the chain, none of the **progress** events from previous steps are forwarded, only **settled** events are passed on.
-The method returns a new **settling** Tap object.
+* [.eventually()][ref-tab.prototype.eventually] filters the notifications, only letting those notifications through that are dispatched after the tap settled.
+From this point in the chain, none of the *progress*-notifications from previous steps are forwarded, only *settled*-notifications are passed on.
+The method returns a new *settling* Tap object.
-* The second [.try( onFulfilledProcessor )][ref-tab.prototype.try] call picks up the events from the settling tap.
+* The second [.try( onFulfilledProcessor )][ref-tab.prototype.try] call picks up the notifications from the settling tap.
 When receiving a notification that the tap is fulfilled, the processor is executed.

 Remark that we tried to make the two phases clear by using indentation.
 Although this is certainly not required in this example, it can be a good idea to do this in more complex cases, since the `.eventually()` can be difficult to spot when surrounded by other code.
 Alternatively, we can also use more explicit scoping functions as in next example.